Harveyhase68/jQuery.game.countdown/README.md

 GameCountDown
 =============

-Game Count Down - a jQuery Plugin
+jQuery.game.countdown - a jQuery Plugin

 The advantage of this countdown plugin is, many countdowns on a page don't slow down the website, because only one timer exist.

-Game Count Down accecpts only remaining seconds.
+jQuery.game.countdown accecpts only remaining seconds.
 If you need a specific date to count to, this is the wrong plugin for you.

-Game Count Down, displays a text in a div tag, like '9d 15h 12m 34s' and countdown.
+jQuery.game.countdown, displays a text in a div tag, like '9d 15h 12m 34s' and countdown.

 Any issues and suggestions welcome, write to me at: guthub@predl.cc

-You need a copy from jQuery (http://www.jquery.com) Download Updates from my script anytime: https://github.com/Harveyhase68/GameCountDown.git
+You need a copy from jQuery (http://www.jquery.com)

+Download Updates from my script anytime: https://github.com/Harveyhase68/jQuery.game.countdown or http://www.predl.cc

 	<script type="text/javascript" src="js/jquery-1.8.2.min.js"></script>
 	<script type="text/javascript" src="js/gamecountdown.min.js"></script>